greentfrapp/pysc2-RLagents/README.md

 ### `PySC2_A3C_old.py`

 #### This is an initial script that only works for the DefeatRoaches minigame.
-Check out PySC2_A3C_AtariNet.py for the latest agent that runs on all minigames.
+There is also a model file in this repo that will load if you just run `python PySC2_A3C_old.py`.

 I initially focused on the DefeatRoaches minigame and so I only took in 7 screen features and 3 nonspatial features for the state space and the action space is limited to 17 base actions and their relevant arguments.